-To celebrate the last decade 2010-2019 we are counting down the best actresses and discussing some of their most notable and memorable performances of the last decade.
-With the help of Film Twitter, the ITOL team have selected 30 actresses.
-Entry No. 12 is Viola Davis, and writer Georgia De Souza discusses Davis career over the last decade.
+To celebrate the last decade 2010-2019, we are counting down the best actresses and discussing some of their most notable and memorable performances of the decade.
+With the help of Film Twitter, the ITOL team has selected 30 actresses.
+Guest Writer Alexandra Petrache looks back at Lupita Nyong'o and her career over the last decade.

-To celebrate the last decade 2010-2019 we are counting down the best actresses and discussing some of their most notable and memorable performances of the last decade.
-With the help of Film Twitter, the ITOL team have selected 30 actresses.
-Entry No. 17 is Frances McDormand, and writer Akie Kutsunai discusses Frances McDormand Oscar Winning performance in "Three Billboards Outside Ebbing, Missouri".
+To celebrate the last decade 2010-2019, we are counting down the best actresses and discussing some of their most notable and memorable performances of the decade.
+With the help of Film Twitter, the ITOL team has selected 30 actresses.
+Writer Joan Amenn writes about Entry No. 3 Olivia Colman and her performance in "The Favourite".

 Hall does amazing work with this complex and easily dismissed person.
 She gives Chubbuck an air of confidence muddled with insecurity in several pivotal scenes.
 There is an authenticity to her portrayal.
 It is earnest, caring, and understanding.
 Something Chubbuck desperately needed.

 Marielle Heller's "Can You Ever Forgive Me?" is a favourite among the ITOL team, I mean it landed at number 6 on our Top 50 Films of the Decade list for no reason.
 And, while Heller made her debut with "The Diary of a Teenage Girl", it is "Can You Ever Forgive Me?" where we see Heller shine as well as prove her capability as a director.
 It's also worth mentioning that Heller latest film "A Beautiful Day in the Neighborhood" is proof that she's not just a one-hit-wonder.
 It's clear that this is a filmmaker that is here to stay.